Skip to main content

 • Students who are registered for TGS 512 cannot receive funding.
 If a student fails to correctly register by the end of the add/drop period, their tuition scholarship, stipend, and health subsidy may be terminated, and they may be required to pay back their stipend.

-• In certain exceptional cases, students may change their registration after the add/drop period by contacting Student Services.
+• In certain exceptional cases, students may change their registration after the add/drop period by submitting a Late Registration Petition.

 Master’s student funding